projectcalico/calico/README.md

 #### Docker with libnetwork

-Docker's native [libnetwork network driver][libnetwork] is available in the Docker [experimental channel][docker-experimental] alongside the Docker 1.7 release.
-Docker's experimental channel is still moving fast and some of its features are not yet fully stable.
+Docker's native [libnetwork network driver][libnetwork] is available in the Docker 1.9 release currently underoing development.

-Setup of the libnetwork environment is a little more involved since it requires the experimental Docker version, and a separate datastore used for Docker clustering.
+Setup of the libnetwork environment is a little more involved since it requires the current master (1.9.dev) builds of Docker, and the use of etcd as a datastore for Docker clustering.

 #### Docker with Powerstrip